zeyap/legacy-personal-website/_posts/2017-07-30-Inverse-World.markdown

 * Use other capabilities on cell phones, like audio recording, to allow for multi-modal interaction

 <h4>How is it special among it counterparts on the market?</h4>
 Due to our love for engaging stories and role-playing interactive novels, we were making a girl simulation game **driven by story**, rather than another 'virtual daughter/girlfriend' game (could be a limitation though :D).
-Outstanding predecessors among non-AR games are *Life is Strange* and *To the Moon*.
+Impressive predecessors among non-AR games are *Life is Strange* and *To the Moon*.

 <h3>Iterative Design</h3>